 The reason is that some of the elements in printed books need to be rendered differently in e-book format, and we need to have human editors looking into it.

 But AI today can automate a publisher’s conversion process from printed books to e-book formats and take over the human editor’s role (yes, I know, sad).

-The biggest benefit of this is that it helps publishers save time because they don’t have to hire a team just for formatting and uploading a file before publishing a book online.
+The biggest benefit is that it helps publishers save time because they don’t have to hire a team just for formatting and uploading a file before publishing a book online.

 With the assistance of AI, publishers can now convert a book to an audiobook format with the help of AI.